 The Abdul Latif Jameel Poverty Action Lab (J-PAL) and our partner organizations seek qualified applicants for positions as Data Research Associates to carry out data analysis under faculty guidance for projects throughout the JPAL network.
-These include, but are not limited to: agriculture, crime and violence, education, the environment, finance, firms, gender, health, labor, and political economy and governance.

 These positions offer a tremendous opportunity for highly qualified recent graduates to gain first-hand analysis experience in an organization undertaking cutting-edge development research.
 These positions are located globally at the offices of our J-PAL affiliated professors, a group comprising the leading development and applied-micro economists worldwide.

 Data Research Associates work hand-in-hand with faculty members to clean and analyze data collected from the field.
 They may also help write project reports, assist in the development of data collection protocols, prepare requests for approval to relevant internal review boards (IRB), and help with other research assistant tasks as needed.

 These positions are particularly interesting for recent graduates who are strongly considering graduate study in economics.
 In addition to learning more about the field of high-level economics research, selected candidates will gain excellent training in analytical techniques, advanced programming in Stata and/or R, and exposure to recently-collected field data.
 This experience with J-PAL affiliates and projects has proven to be an excellent preparation for applications to top graduate schools.

 Data Analysis: Work with data sets, prepare and run code for data cleaning and analysis.
 Coding in STATA or R to perform custom analysis of large datasets, adapt modules and code to the specific project needs.

 Literature Research: Assist faculty with literature reviews, drafting such reviews or portions of such reviews.

 Project Work: Liaising with field staff running evaluations and collaborating with them including occasional travel to research field sites; focus of work is to advise on quality control of data collection practices.